dirkmueller/presentation-nashville-logclassify/presentation.md

 ![OpenStack Health Screenshot](images/openstack-health-screenshot.png)

 Note:
-- OpenStack runs one of the largest CI systems for OpenSource software
+- OpenStack runs a huge CI system for supporting the software development
 - It produces tremendous amount of results and data
+- OpenStack Health gives you a good way to introspect testing results
 - This graph from OpenStack Health shows that each project undergoes many runs daily